b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### SAMBIDANANDA-das ###

+* Sambidananda-das, Dr. (2007, 2005, 1991, 1935).
+'The History & Literature of the Gaudiya Vaishnavas and their Relation to Other Medieval Vaishnava Schools'.
+With a 'Preface' by Parameswar Brahmachari.
+Full Revised Edition.
+(NB: Originally titled: 'Gaudiya Vaishnava Movement and its Relation' and presented as a Ph.D. dissertation to the University of London in 1934 or 1935 - most likely the later date, as the author arrived in London in 1934 to commence doctorate.
+The first edition of 1991, published posthumously by Sri Gaudiya Math, Chennai, was partial, the first few chapters published as 'Part 1' and funded by his surviving wife, Smt.
+Mira.
+It appears publication of the subsequent part(s) were never realised.
+The second edition was published in 2005 and it was a reprint of the partial first edition.
+Though the 2007 edition is stated to be a "Full Revised Edition", it appears it has not been revised, but is actually a complete version of the original 1935 dissertation, which I have been, as yet, unable to source.).
+Chennai (Madras), Tamil Nadu, India: Sri Gaudiya Math (Parameswar Brahmachari).
+Source: https://archive.org/details/KTbE_the-history-and-literature-of-the-gaudiya-vaishanavas-and-their-relations-to-oth (accessed: Monday, September 22, 2025)

+**Purport:**<br>
+...

 ### SANDERSON, A. ###

 * Sanderson, Alexis (1986).
 'Mandala and Agamic Identity in the Trika of Kashmir' (pp. 169–214) in Padoux, Andre (ed.)
 (1986). *Mantras et Diagrammes Rituels dans L'Hindouisme*.
 Centre National de la Recherche Scientifique: Equipe de Recherche №249, "L'Hindouisme - Texts, Doctrines, Pratiques".
 Table Ronde: Mantras et Diagrammes Rituels dans L'Hindouisme, Paris, 22–22 Juin, 1984.
 Paris, France: Editions du Centre National de la Recherche Scientifique.
 ISBN 2222038499.
 Source: https://archive.org/details/MantraEtDiagrammesRituelsDansLHindouismeTableRonde (accessed: Wednesday, August 14, 2024)